-Nevertheless, it is a wonderful dish.
+Either way, it is a wonderful dish.
 Please enjoy!
-The cucumber and zucchini can also be replaced with similar vegetables, such as melons and pumpkins.
+The vegetables can also be replaced with similar ones, such as other gourds, melons, squash and pumpkins.

 50 g masoor dal (here we call these red lentils, not to be confused with toor dal)

 500g ash gourd, cucumber, or cucumber and zucchini, peeled and cut crosswise into 2.5cm pieces.
 If the vegetables are thick ones, it helps to split them in half lengthwise before cross-cutting.